Letter of Undertaking the Exemption from Taxes for the Exporters

 – The document type is bond or the letter of undertaking/LUT.

-– The address of the registered business premise of the entity.
+– The address of the entity’s registered business premises.

 – The date of furnishing the document.

-– The signature and the designation which is held by the person signing the same.
+– The signature and the designation are held by the person signing the same.

 – The details of the witness and a guarantee provided by the bank.